CheesySteve/first-one/Lab2/readme.md

 ### Executive Summary
+This week in class we have learned about some of the hardware in a computer and what they do.
+We have gone over hard drives and solid state drive, memory, the ALU and control unit, the CPU, and input and output devices.
+We also spent some time learning about the different number systems that a computer can use.
+We learned to convert deciaml into binary and binary into decimal.
 ### Hardware
 ##### Hard Drives
 The time it takes a hard drive to physically find the data on the disk is latency.
 While transfer rates is the speed the data is transferred.
 Solid state drives are different from traditional hard drives because they don't have any moving parts.
 They are a series of memory cards that store data that can be retrieves almost instantly.
 The only down side is they are much more expensive.